savvy-itch/vocab-it/README.md

 # Vocab-It
-A web app for learning languages by creating your own vocabularies.
-[Live version](https://vocab-it-frontend.vercel.app/).
+A web app for learning languages in the form of creating fine-tuned vocabularies for practicing.
+For live demo, check the `clientside` version of the project.

 <p align="center">
 <a href="https://ibb.co/bKcj1By"><img src="https://i.ibb.co/DR0P4C6/Screenshot-3.jpg" alt="vocab-it screenshot" border="0"></a>